Filbert88/Tubes3_Sangku/README.md

     - Calculates the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one word into another.
     - Useful for measuring the similarity between the entered fingerprint and stored prints, accommodating inaccuracies or partial prints effectively.

+  - **Regular Expressions (Regex)**:
+    - Leverages patterns to match or replace text based on predefined rules and characters.
+    - Extremely versatile for validating and parsing text, allowing complex search patterns that are concise yet expressive.

 - Each algorithm offers a unique approach to solving fingerprint identification problems, showcasing the strengths and weaknesses of each method and providing a robust solution when combined.

 ## Setup